h3xar0n/aws-security/README.md

   - Determining the direction of the traffic to and from the network interfaces
   - Aiding in investigating suspicius traffic
 ### DNS servers
-- By default, AWS provides the Amazon DNS server.
-- To use your own DNS server you can create a new set of DHCP options for your VPC.
 - The default DHCP option set specifies AmazonProvidedDNS but you can provide the IP address of up to 4 of your own DNS servers.
 - You cannot update the existing option set, you must delete it and create a new one.
 ### Security groups